aliciaeslick/TDEE-AND-BMR-calculator/README.md

 ---

 ## 📦 Installation
-Clone the repository and run the script with Python 3
+Clone the TDEE/BMR python code and run the script with Python 3